How to Set Your Airbnb Cleaning Fee Without Scaring Off Guests

 Final Thoughts

 Choosing to include an Airbnb cleaning fee is a fast and simple way to maintain your property while delighting your guests.
-When deciding on the final service fees, it’s best to take in all of the listed factors while keeping your intended guest in mind.
+When deciding on the price, it’s best to take in all of the listed factors while keeping your intended guest in mind.

-To improve cleaning services even further and maintain the best service for guests, opt for automation.
+To improve cleaning services even further and maintain the best service for guests, opt for automation of cleaning tasks.
 Vacation rental software, like iGMS, can help you automate cleanings to ensure your property is spotless for your next guests.